lastdev/Addons/Overachiever/readme.txt

 - ALTERED: /ach and its aliases (/achieve, /achievement, and /achievements)

   You can now add the name, part of the name, or the numerical ID of an achievement to search for it.
-If you put the "#" sign before the ID, then achievements that contain the number in the name aren't included (useful if you want to see the achievement with ID 500 but not achievements like "500 Fish" and "500 Quests Completed", for example).
+If you search using a number, then achievements with that number in their names will be included in addition to the achievement with that number ID.
+You may narrow this down by putting a "#" sign before the ID.
+For instance, if you search for "#500", then achievement number 500 will be returned but achievements like "500 Fish" and "500 Quests Completed" will not.

+  If the option "Slash commands use Search tab" is checked (default), the results are displayed in the Search tab.
+Otherwise, they are output to the chat log and the GUI is opened to the first match.

   Example A: /ach
    - Result: Toggle visibility of the main achievement UI.
   Example B: /ach gold
-   - Result: Outputs links to each achievement with "gold" in its name and opens the UI to the first of these.
+   - Result: Search for achievements with "gold" in their names.
   Example C: /ach #1206
-   - Result: Outputs a link to the achievement whose ID is 1206 and opens the UI to it.
+   - Result: Find the achievement with ID number 1206.
   Example D: /ach 80
-   - Result: As Example B except it searches for "80" in achievement names.
+   - Result: Find the achievement with ID number 80 and also find achievements with "80" in their names.

 - NEW: /achsilent, /achs

   These commands silently search for the first matching achievement and display it.
-Useful if you don't want text added to the chat log.
+Useful if you don't want text added to the chat log but don't want to open to the Search tab, either.

   Example A: /achs gold
    - Result: Finds the first achievement with "gold" in its name and opens the UI to it.